CHAPTER 6: Section 3 Changes

 Eight points on ‘preliminary question’ or ‘double veto’ in context of Iran snapback mechanism

 Posted on 16 August 2020

 There is presently widespread discussion on social media about the so-called ‘double veto’ and how it might impact on an attempt by the United States to initiate the snapback mechanism set out in resolution 2231 (2015) to reimpose sanctions against Iran.
 Because this discussion has included some misunderstandings, this article provides some clarifications . . .

 Patterns of Security Council procedural votes since 2000

-Since the start of this millennium, nineteen procedural votes have taken place at formal Security Council meetings, and there are signs that this may be an increasing trend: Since 2014, there has been at least one procedural vote per year except in 2021, with a high of four occurring in 2018.
+Since the start of this millennium, twenty procedural votes have taken place at formal Security Council meetings, and there are signs that this may be an increasing trend: Since 2014, there has been at least one procedural vote per year except in 2021, with a high of four occurring in 2018.
 Five procedural votes took place in the first decade, and twelve in the second decade.
-Two have occurred so far since 2020.
+Three have occurred so far since 2020.